Sumit Gupta (aka sumit4all)

 1. Taking a time out

 The most important factor here is time.
 Nobody expects a father to forgive the killer of his son immediately.
 His anger is rightfully justified.
 However, after a few months, he can.
 After an incident which has left us angry, the most important thing that has worked for me is to take a time out.
-Keep a distance from the person or situation you are angry at for a few days by… Read the rest
+Keep a distance from the person or situation you are angry at for a few days by doing something else or going somewhere else.
+This time away will help us see things in perspective and prevent us from doing something which we might regret later.

 Five Things Forgiving is not?